IISE Lean division Teaching Award

-IIE's lean division offers a number of awards to recognize the contribution of individuals to advancing the knowledge and practice of lean concepts.
+IISE's lean division offers a number of awards to recognize the contribution of individuals to advancing the knowledge and practice of lean concepts.
 The lean division's teaching award is given out annually to honor the services of a person/group of people who have developed curriculum and disseminated courses in the subject area.
-The lean division now invites nominations for the sixth Lean Teaching Award.
-The 2014 award will be presented at the IIE Annual Conference & Expo May 31-June 3, 2014, in Montreal, QC, Canada.
+The lean division now invites nominations for the 9th Lean Teaching Award.
+The 2017 award will be presented at the IISE Annual Conference & Expo, May 20-23, 2017 in Pittsburgh.

 - Course materials for which they are being recognized must have been developed by the candidate.

 The following criteria will be used by the judges in evaluating the applications submitted.
 Applicants are encouraged to provide supporting documentation to demonstrate their contributions in these areas.

 - Leadership: demonstration of creating or fostering leadership and excellence in the teaching of lean techniques and tools

 - Design and Content Quality: the appropriateness/relevance of the course content to educating the target audience

 - Applied Learning: the development and use of materials to empower students to apply and implement lean techniques through the use of games, hands-on simulations and assignments/projects, etc.

 - Innovation: use of innovative approaches to teach the principles and practices of lean systems

 - Student Satisfaction: evidence that teaching of lean concepts are of value to department, student and community as shown in the course evaluations and statements from students

 Nominations may be made by a faculty colleague or a student who has taken the course from the candidate.
 The nomination package must consist of the following: